Adding color to your tail

 Too much information …….

-If you need something more complex, say you want to highlight several words on the file you can use a scripting power of PHP, I’m rusty with my pearl.
+If you need something more complex — say you want to highlight several words in the file — you can use the scripting power of PHP.
+(I’m rusty with my perl.)
+Save the script below as colorize.php, and you can have the words blah, na, wa, and highlighted on the fly:

 1